 What is a Guarantee?

-A guarantee is a promise from you that you (the guarantor) will meet the obligations of another party should they default in any arrangement with a third party.
-They are commonly used by lenders and banks.
 As guarantor, you agree with the bank that if the borrower defaults you will repay the borrower’s lending.
 By obtaining a guarantor’s promise the bank obtains additional security for a loan.
 There are other situations where guarantees arise, for example landlords will also often ask for a guarantee.
 However this article will focus on bank guarantees.

 The best advice is that you should never give a guarantee.
 The commercial reality however, is that a bank may decline to make a loan available to a borrower unless a guarantee is given.
 In particular, if a small private company is borrowing funds, the bank will always ask for the directors or shareholders to give personal guarantees or in the case of a trust borrowing, then the trustees will be asked for a personal guarantee.

 The risk is that if the borrower defaults on their repayment obligations and if the bank calls upon you as guarantor then you must pay.
 You are a principal debtor and the bank does not have to call upon the borrower to pay first or to realise any securities given by the borrower to the bank.
 This could mean selling any assets you have provided as security to the bank to meet the obligations.

 The guarantee, once given, continues to bind you until the borrower’s obligations to the bank are completely repaid.
 You cannot get out of the guarantee without the bank’s consent.

 Generally, the guarantee covers all of the obligations of the borrower to the bank on an ongoing basis.
 If, for example, the borrower has guaranteed the liability of someone else or has a joint loan from the bank with someone else, then you as guarantor will also guarantee those other entities and loans.